laravel/forge-docs/1.0/servers/backups.md

 - The name of the storage "bucket"
 - The access / secret keys that should be used to connect to the storage service

-For Amazon S3 in combination with an EC2 server, you can alternatively choose to the identity of the EC2 server to stream the backup to S3.
-In this case, you do not need to provide the credentials, but instead you simply check the "Use EC2 Assumed Role" checkbox.
+When using Amazon S3 in combination with an EC2 server, you can alternatively choose to use the identity of the EC2 server to stream the backup to S3 without providing credentials.
+In this case, you only need to check the "Use EC2 Assumed Role" checkbox.

 :::warning AWS IAM Permissions